 # Tags

-> Tags are the fastest way to categorize subscribers — apply them through imports, forms, automations, and magic links, then use them as targeting filters across every send surface in Mailrith.
+> Tags are a fast way to categorize subscribers.
+Apply tags through imports, forms, automations, and magic links.
+Then use those tags as targeting filters anywhere you send email in Mailrith.

 - Human page: https://mailrith.com/docs/tags